-Aside from the Oxford Clarendon Scholarship, he is also the recipient of the Australian Endeavour Scholarship, the Westminster International Scholarship, the Ateneo de Manila Full Scholarship, and a Philippine Government Higher Education (CHED) Scholarship – which he won after placing 7th overall in the National Exams.
+Aside from the Oxford Clarendon Scholarship, he was also the recipient of the Australian Endeavour Scholarship, the University of Westminster’s International Scholarship, the Ateneo de Manila Full Scholarship, and the Philippine Government Higher Education (CHED) Scholarship, which he won after placing 7th overall in the country’s national exams.

 He is grateful to the Oxford Clarendon Fund, Oxford University Press, and St. Edmund Hall for full funding support.